Xzcv-hub/Awesome-LLM-Agent-Harness/README.md

 ## Paper

-*Our paper is coming soon：LLM Agent Harnesses: A Survey of Human–Machine Interaction and Self-Evolution*
+*Our paper is coming soon：LLM Agent Harnesses: A Survey of Human–Machine Interaction, Self-Evolution, and Long-Horizon Execution*

 ## Scope